arpit-luthra/Breakout/README.md

 **How to Run**
 ---
 * Download and extract the ZIP.
-* Open GalaxyGuardian.sln in Visual Studio.
+* Open Breakout.sln in Visual Studio.
 * Press Start to play.